gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Figure EV2 - Validation of cell cycle stage for sister chromatid labelling

 ### (b)
-Analysis of mean SMC4 fluorescence in the thresholded chromatin mask for central Z-slices for control and SMC4 depleted prometaphase chromosomes.

-The notebook determines the central Z-slice using the DNA channel, segments the chromatin and calculates fluorescence in the channel of interest in the threshold mask.
-The notebooks can be found here: [notebook]().

 ### (d)

 ### (f)
 Analysis of the amount of sister chromatid separation in wild type HeLa cells synchronised to G2 phase with RO-3306, or untreated cells synchronised to G2.
 Cells labelled on one sister chromatid with F-ara-EdU.